klasharr/openclub-csv/README.md

 options = 1100,1030,1830,1900,1400,1800,0830,TBA,0930
 ```

 If data exists, it must be one of the defined options.
+The values above are examples.

 2. Required